Rachel Daly: Loan to West Ham United

 On 3 September 2020, Daly joined West Ham United on a loan that expired 11 January 2021.

 Aston Villa

 On 9 August 2022, it was announced that Daly had signed a three-year deal with Aston Villa.
 She made her competitive debut for the club on 18 September that year, scoring 2 goals in a 4–3 win over Manchester City.
+She scored her first hat-trick for the club in a 3–1 win over Reading at Villa Park two months later.
+She again scored a hat-trick in the reverse fixture against Reading in a 5–0 win at the Madejski Stadium.
+Daly scored 22 goals in the 2022–23 WSL season, winning the Golden Boot and equalling Vivianne Miedema's record for the most goals scored in a single season.
+She was awarded Player of the Season.